Welcome to today's edition of the Rush 24-7 podcast.

 It doesn't give me a whole lot of confidence in what's going on with Syria and the fact that Putin and Russia are making a move on the entire Middle East.

-I just think it's rich claiming that Hillary hasn't posed any national security problems when he is it.
+I do think it's rich claiming that Hillary hasn't posed any national security problems when he is it number one risk, if you ask me.

-There's even more devastating news for Mrs. Clinton, uh, ladies and gentlemen, and it is that she now loses to any Republican.
+There's even more devastating news for Mrs. Clinton, ladies and gentlemen, and it is that she now loses to any Republican.

 She loses to any Republican in the field.

-This was not something they factored or figured would happen.
+Was not something they factored or figured would happen.

-In the first place, they nobody figured Trump to be where he is, and beyond that, nobody figured Ben Carson to be where he is.
+In the first place, nobody figured Trump to be where he is, and beyond that, nobody figured Ben Carson to be where he is.

 You know, Ben Carson, Ben Carson's lurking out there in second place, and he continues to light it up.